 Dry?
+Desiccated?
 Sere?
-Desiccated?

 These impressions might come to mind when viewing this typical winter landscape along Colorado’s Front Range, especially if you happen to live in lush and verdant surroundings year-round.